-We have audited the financial statements of Kuvare Bermuda Re Ltd. (the Company), which comprise the balance sheets as of December 31, 2021 and 2020, and the related statements of operations and comprehensive income (loss), changes in shareholder's equity and cash flows for the year ended December 31, 2021 and for the period from January 10, 2020 to December 31, 2020, and the related notes (collectively referred to as the "financial statements").
+We have audited the financial statements of Kuvare Bermuda Re Ltd. (the Company), which comprise the balance sheets as of December 31, 2022 and 2021, and the related statements of operations and comprehensive income (loss), changes in shareholder's equity and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021 and 2020, and the results of its operations and its cash flows for the year ended December 31, 2021 and for the period from January 10, 2020 to December 31, 2020, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.